 Frequently Asked Questions

-A: If this were to happen, we plan to donate all funds to local pregnancy care centers.
+A: If this were to happen, we will donate all funds to local pregnancy care centers.
 The centers we have decided on are Pregnancy Center Plus, Pregnancy Center West, Old St. Mary's Pregnancy Center, and Women's Care Center.

-Q: Will you continue fundraising after the church is purchased?
+Q: Will you continue fundraising after the church is transferred to you?

 Q: Deferred Maintenance has frequently been mentioned in discussions about the church.
 Can you elaborate on that?

 A: There is quite a bit of repair work that will need to be done.
 The whole building needs to be tuckpointed, and the roof needs some repair.
-Because these issues were put off, there is some significant water damage in the stairwell behind one of the sacristies.
+Because these issues have been present for some time now, there is water damage in the stairwell behind one of the sacristies.
 We've been told that the boiler needs repair, but we are not sure of the extent.
 Some of the concrete steps on the property are beginning to crumble at the edges.
 These are the main issues we know of right now.

 Q: What do you have in mind when speaking of a "Shrine for the victims of abortion"?